sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 investment accounts' growth rates.
 * [Tags][tags] - Group related inputs so their values can be reviewed and changed together.

-The app also supports more advanced inputs, such as assets, loans, and accounts for savings or investments.
+The app also supports more advanced inputs, such as [assets][asset], [loans][loan], and [accounts][account] for savings or investments.
 For greater detail, multiple inputs can be used.
 For example, a home purchase could be represented by loan (mortgage), asset, and expense inputs.

 Along with different input types, there are numerous and flexible ways to configure these inputs.
 For example, if you expect to drive less after retirement, using a [variable amount][variableAmount], an expense for gasoline could be reduced after your expected retirement date.

 Finally, after populating the FutureBudget with inputs, "what if" scenarios can be evaluated by changing inputs under a specific [scenario][scenario].
 For example, a scenario could be used to evaluate sending your kids away for college versus living at home and attending college online.

+The recommendations for inputting [common examples][inputExamples] also provide suggestions formore advanced usage by splitting into multiple inputs, [scenarios][scenario], [tags][tags], and [variable amounts][variableAmount].

 ## Feedback and Support